 Despite the significant pressures, staff responded with a positive of view of the hospital and what it's like to work in Salisbury, as part of the national staff survey.
-Communication and engagement, team working, job satisfaction, support from immediate managers and the ability for staff to contribute to improvements were other indicators where staff placed the Trust among the best in the country.
-While nationally and locally,
+Communication and engagement, team working, job satisfaction, support from immediate managers and the ability for staff to contribute to improvements where other indicators where staff placed the Trust among the best in the country.
+While nationally and locally, the survey found low levels of discrimination at work, staff perceptions of bullying and harassment increased, as we heightened awareness and pursued an ongoing "zero tolerance" in this area.
+We will continue to encourage the reporting of incidents, promote positive attitudes and, make changes and improvements where they are needed through our action plan in 2015/2016.
+See Staff Survey later in this Annual Report.